onflow/flow-ft/docs/FungibleTokenSwitchboard/FungibleTokenSwitchboard_Switchboard.md

 deposited.

-funds if the deposit was succesful, or still containing the funds if the reference to the needed vault was not found.
+funds if the deposit was successful, or still containing the funds if the reference to the needed vault was not found.

 Parameters: